fchampalimaud/cf.bonsai/docs/workflows/HarpExamples/BehaviorBoard/CameraTrigger/CameraTrigger.md

 ## Schematics
 The [Harp Behavior](https://harp-tech.org/api/Harp.Behavior.html) board can trigger two cameras using specific PWM signals in ports DO0 and DO1.
-The maximum tension used is 5V.
+The DOs output voltage is 5V.
 In this example, the board triggers frames from a PointGrey camera connected to DO0.

 ![Schematics](./CameraTrigger.png){ width=65% }